act-rules/act-rules.github.io/pages/design/rule-design.md

 The test cases are snippets of code that help with understanding and can be used for validating implementations of the rule.
 There must be at least one example for **pass**, **fail** and **inapplicable** outcomes.
 A passing or inapplicable example should pass other applicable rules.
 A failing example should only fail in the one aspect being demonstrated.

 Each test case should be simply and uniquely named, _e.g.
 "Passed Example 1"_.
+Each must also include a brief description that explains why the example has the outcome it claims to have.

+The description should:
+- use declarative plain language in the format: _This [test target] [meets / does not meet condition] [because optional reasons]._;
+- fully qualify the relevant test target, such as a particular element, or element with id, or first such element, or absent element, …;
+- state that the example _has_ or _does not have_ or _contains_ the necessary condition to be met, and optionally any clarifying reasons;
-Each example must also include a brief declarative description that uses plain language, and is a well-formed grammatically correct sentence that finishes with a full stop/period.
-Words from code should use back ticks and be identified as elements or attributes.
+- use sentences that are well-formed, grammatically correct and finish with a full stop/period; and
+- use back ticks around any words from code and be identify them as elements or attributes.

 > _For example:_ "This page has a `title` element with content."